-When you sign up for the the Chase Sapphire Reserve card, you’ll earn 50,000 Chase Ultimate Rewards points after you spend $4,000 on purchases in the first three months from account opening.
-That bonus is worth at least $750 in travel when you redeem through the Chase Travel Portal.
+When you sign up for the Chase Sapphire Reserve card, you’ll earn 60,000 bonus points after you spend $4,000 in the first three months from account opening.
+That bonus is worth at least $900 in travel when you redeem through the Chase Travel Portal.

 The Chase Sapphire Reserve benefits include the ability to earn 3 Chase Ultimate Rewards points per dollar on travel (excluding your annual $300 travel credit) and dining worldwide and one Chase point on all other purchases.

 You’ll also get: